Generic Name: acalabrutinib (a-kal-a-BROO-ti-nib) (Oral route)

 Pharmacologic Class: Tyrosine Kinase Inhibitor

-Uses For Calquence
+Uses for Calquence

 Acalabrutinib is used to treat mantle cell lymphoma (MCL) in adults who have received at least one previous treatment for their cancer.
 This medicine is also used to treat chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL).

 This medicine is available only with your doctor's prescription.

-Before Using Calquence
+Before using Calquence

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: